 Neck injuries may be minor, but…

 Neck injuries may be minor, but if there is spinal cord injury, they can be very serious.
 The most common neck injuries are spasms, sprains, cervico-brachial neuralgia and fractures.
-Some of the common reasons of neck injuries are often based on motorcycle or car accident, accidents during sports, whiplash injuries as well as injuries in the parks or the grounds.
-Our consultants at Kennewick Chiropractic Injury Clinic shared some of the necessary information regarding the injury to the neck as well as tips that can help in order to avoid these kinds of injuries.
-Moreover, these injuries can be healed by contacting us as well as by getting treated from Kennewick Chiropractic Services that can heal the injury by using the massage therapy as well as the pain reliving treatments.
+Some of the common reasons of neck injuries are often from motorcycle or car accidents, accidents during sports, or whiplash injuries.
+Moreover, these injuries can be healed by getting treated by Kennewick Chiropractic Services.
+We can heal the injury by using massage therapy as well as chiropractic pain reliving treatments.

 Few Tips To Follow To Avoid Neck injuries

 Change Your Posture In The Office

-When you spend several hours a day while sitting, it is better to stand to avoid the occurrence of pain in the neck.
-First, we start by choosing a seat whose seat height and angle are adjustable.
+When you spend several hours a day while sitting, it is better to take time to stand to avoid the occurrence of pain in the neck.
+First, start by choosing a seat whose height and angle are adjustable.
 The goal?
 Touch the floor with your feet flat (the ankles should form a right angle), and have the forearms resting on the desk.
 As for the computer, the upper edge of the screen should be perfectly aligned with the eyes.
-If necessary, we can adjust the inclination so as not to lean the bust forward, but without exaggerating otherwise the wrist is found in constant extension.
-Then, to avoid incessant internal rotations of the shoulder, one chooses a vertical mouse, more manageable, or one uses his classic mouse but by changing of hand regularly.
+If necessary, adjust the inclination so as not to lean the bust forward, but without exaggerating otherwise, the wrist is found in constant extension.
+Then, to avoid incessant internal rotations of the shoulder, choose a vertical mouse.